DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfctoolbar-class.md

 ### <a name="remarks"></a>Comentários

 ##  <a name="loadparameters"></a>  CMFCToolBar::LoadParameters
- Carrega as opções de ferramentas global do registro do Windows.
+ Carrega as opções de barra de ferramentas global do registro do Windows.

 ```
 static BOOL LoadParameters(LPCTSTR lpszProfileName=NULL);